Special wards of Tokyo

 The 23 special wards (特別区, tokubetsu-ku) of Tokyo are a unique form of municipality under Japan's 1947 Local Autonomy Law.
 They are city-level wards: primary subdivisions of a prefecture with municipal autonomy.
 Together, they cover 627 km2 and, as of 2024, house roughly 9.8 million residents, yielding a density of about 15,742 /km2.
 Similar ward systems are legally possible in other prefectures, but none have been established.

-Tokyo's 23 special wards unite with 39 ordinary municipalities (cities, towns and villages) to their west to form Tokyo Metropolitan Prefecture.
-Without the ordinary municipalities the special wards account for what was the core Tokyo City, before this was abolished in 1943 under the Tōjō Cabinet.
+Tokyo's 23 special wards unite with 39 ordinary municipalities (cities, towns and villages) to their west to form the Tokyo Metropolitan Prefecture.
+Without the ordinary municipalities, the special wards account for what was the core Tokyo City, before it was abolished in 1943 under the Tōjō Cabinet.
 It was four years later, during the Occupation of Japan, that autonomy was restored to Tokyo City by means of the special wards, each being given a directly elected mayor and assembly like all other cities, towns and villages in Japan.

-In Japanese the 23 are collectively also known as "Wards area of Tokyo Metropolis" (東京都区部, Tōkyō-to kubu), "former Tokyo City" (旧東京市, kyū-Tōkyō-shi), or less formally the 23 wards (23区, nijūsan-ku) or just Tokyo (東京, Tōkyō) if the context makes obvious that this does not refer to the whole prefecture.
+In Japanese the 23 are collectively also known as Wards Area of Tokyo Metropolis (東京都区部, Tōkyō-to kubu), Wards Area (区部, kubu), former Tokyo City (旧東京市, kyū-Tōkyō-shi), or less formally the 23 wards (23区, nijūsan-ku) or just Tokyo (東京, Tōkyō) if the context makes obvious that this does not refer to the whole prefecture.
 Most of Tokyo's prominent infrastructures are located within the special wards.
-Today, all wards refer to themselves as a city in English, but the Japanese designation of special ward (tokubetsu-ku) remains unchanged.
-They are a group of 23 municipalities; there is no associated single government body separate from the Tokyo Metropolitan Government, which governs all 62 municipalities of Tokyo, not just the special wards.
+Today, the translation of the Japanese suffix -ku varies: while the word ku (区) means ward, some local ward governments officially translate -ku as city in English (e.g., Shinjuku City), maps, road signs, and official documents also frequently use ward or leave the suffix untranslated as -ku.
+In Japanese law, their official designation remains unchanged as special ward (特別区, tokubetsu-ku).
+They are a group of 23 municipalities that do not share a single municipal government separate from the Tokyo Metropolitan Government, which governs all 62 municipalities across the broader metropolis.
+Unlike standard cities (市, -shi) in the metropolis, in special wards (区, -ku) certain city-level services like water, sewage, and fire protection are managed centrally by the metropolis for the whole Wards Area rather than by each special ward individually.
+Certain local taxes are also collected centrally by the metropolitan government to finance these shared services and balance municipal funding across all 23 wards.